 Custodial credit risk is the risk that in the event of a financial institution failure, the District's deposits may not be returned to it.
 Local financial institutions, under California state law, are required to collateralize local government agency deposits in excess of FDIC insured amounts up to \$250,000.
-As of June 30, 2020, the District's did not have deposits in financial institutions in excess of the insured limit.
-The District's investments in negotiable certificates of deposit at various financial institutions located throughout the U.S. were less than the maximum FDIC insured amount at each financial institution.
+As of June 30, 2021, the District did not have deposits in financial institutions in excess of the insured limit.
+The District's investments in negotiable certificates of deposit at various financial institutions located throughout the U.S. were more than the maximum FDIC insured amount by \$65,608.